 Some character combinations can lead to unpleasant appearance.
 For example, two characters V next to each other can look like a W, and the distance between T and e must be reduced in order to avoid ugly white space.
 This compensation is referred to as kerning.
 Many fonts contain comprehensive kerning information which specifies spacing adjustments for critical letter combinations.
-PDFlib uses kerning data from the following sources:
+There are two PDFlib controls for the kerning behavior: